 Accommodations Hotel or Camp?

-Camps — Etosha’s campsites are in prime game viewing areas and offer a unique bush, wildlife and waterholes experience.
+Camping Etosha National Park — Etosha’s campsites are in prime game viewing areas and offer a unique bush, wildlife and waterholes experience.
 The Okaukeujo camp has floodlit waterholes for night viewing of wildlife.
 The campsite amenities include: showers, flush toilets, water points on site for refilling of fresh drinking water and pools.

 Dolomite Camp — Was the first camp built inside the park in 1932.
 The camp is perched on a high bluff overlooking the Etosha pan from only two kilometres away, ensuring uninterrupted animal viewing while you sit back and relax.